bluppfisk/coindicator/README.md

 ## Troubleshooting
 - If you're getting a `SyntaxError: Missing parentheses in call to 'print'.`, you may be using a Python2 library in there somewhere.
 Look through the error to identify which package it is.
 If it is `gi`, you can install the correct version with `sudo apt install python3-gi`.
 Additionally, you may have to uninstall the python2 gi library `pip3 uninstall gi` for it to work.

 - If you're not on an Ubuntu Linux or if you're not running the Unity desktop manager, you can still get the app running (depending on the system).
-Here's how to do it for Ubuntu 17.10 with Gnome3:
+Here's how to do it for Ubuntu 17.10 and Ubuntu 18.04 with GNOME 3:

 	* After running `make install`, run `sudo apt install gir1.2-appindicator3-0.1` to install libappindicator support.
 	* On Ubuntu, install the KStatusNotifierItem/AppIndicator support shell extension for Gnome from the Ubuntu Software Installer OR